Contact Us

 Supervised fieldwork/advisement lies at the heart of a Bank Street education.
 Through sustained experiences in the field, supervision from core faculty, and close collaboration with peers, our graduate students develop the ability to connect theory to practice and to reflect deeply on their own growth as educators.
 In this program, you will:

-You will work in classroom settings as a head teacher or assistant (full-time), or as a student teacher (3 days each week).
+You will work in classroom settings as a head teacher, assistant teacher (full-time), or as a student teacher (3 days each week).
 In our online programs, all advisement happens virtually via Zoom either in your classroom or by recording your practice.

 Childhood Special and General Education graduates go on to: